 Healed from Mental Illness

-Then one of those 11 pastors shared his testimony.
-He was mentally ill for three years.
-He had to sell his land for the unsuccessful treatment.
-Then some pastors and believers came to visit him and prayed for him.
+One of the 11 pastors shared his testimony.
+He was mentally ill for three years and had to sell his land for treatment which turned out to be unsuccessful.
+One day, several pastors and believers came to visit him and prayed for him.
 They also gave him some literature.
-He was healed miraculously, but he was not moving out of his bed.
+He was healed miraculously, but he did not move out of his bed.
 He knew he was well, but was just lying on his bed.

 There He Read the Word

-There he read the Word, “If any would not work, neither should he eat.”
-Then he thought that that verse was speaking to him.
+While in bed, he read the Words, “If any would not work, neither should he eat.”
+He thought that the verse was speaking to him.
 He had not been working for three years, yet he was eating.
-Then he felt convicted and went out to give water to his cattle in the field.
-People tried to catch him thinking he went crazy again and was running away.
-But he spoke for the first time after a long time, saying that he was in good health and not running away.
-The next day he went to plough his field and back to his normal life.
-The written Word gave him new life in Christ.
-Now he serves as a pastor in a village.
+Feeling convicted, he went out to give water to his cattle in the field.
+People tried to catch him and stop him thinking he had gone crazy again and was running away but the man spoke for the first time after a long time saying that he was in good health and was not running away.
+The next day he went to plow his field and went back to his normal life.
+The written Word had given him new life in Christ.
+He now serves as a pastor in a village.

 Actually, Bijaya said that this man encouraged him and they gladly prayed together for the Gospel of John project in the Tharu language.

 The Most Neglected Area